rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 Let's talk process bureaucracy.
 Working in empirical world means procedural protocols.
 Scrum is a procedural protocol: consider continuous improvement process with retrospectives or team velocity calculation,  these are all very empirical.
+Test plans and test cases are also procedural protocols.
 In contrast, the deductive needs a cushy couch.
 Deductive and bureaucracy, IMO, do not mix well.
 Waterfall was a failed idea of applying a deductive approach to project management.
 There is a lot of real word complexity in project management and empirical is needed (see also [Defined Process Vs Empirical Process](https://premieragile.com/defined-vs-empirical-process/)).

 Let's talk bias in empirical reasoning.
 Figuring out contributing factors and causality is often the hardest and the most important part in empirical reasoning.
 If you wrist hurts when you type, is this a pinched nerve in the wrist? or, are you looking down on your laptop and the nerve is pinched around your neck? or there is a pressure point somewhere on your arm? or maybe it is not a nerve issue at all?
 Practitioners of empirical have been known to assume wrong cause[^bias].
 Empirical is tricky.

 [^bias]: Rate of misdiagnosis for carpal tunnel is over 80% [carpal tunnel misdiagnosis](https://www.carpalrx.com/post/carpal-tunnel-misdiagnosis).
-A very sad example for the past: it is now believed that a big cause of death during Spanish Flu was too much prescribed aspirin.
+A very sad example for the past: it is now believed that a big cause of death during Spanish Flu was too much aspirin prescribed to treat the symptoms.

 Programmers are exposed to bias too.
 Performance issue or a bug could be caused by many factors, e.g. an application could misbehave only in certain scenarios or only in certain environment configurations, the underlying issue could be application code, library code, configuration issue, environment problem...
 It is not unlikely for a developer to go down a wrong path during troubleshooting process.
 I view programming as empirical process with accelerated feedback.
 You can go down a wrong path but you typically learn that fast.